eclipsesource/tabris-decorators/doc/data-binding.md

 ## @property

-Makes the decorated widget property a "real" Tabris.js property, meaning it can be set via constructor or `set` method (proper type declarations assumed), and it fires change events.
+Makes the decorated object property a "real" Tabris.js property, meaning it can be set via constructor or `set` method (on widgets with proper type declarations), and it fires change events.
 This is especially useful when the property is supposed to be the source of a one-way data binding.
 It also performs type checks for the databinding system.

-It works on any class extending `Widget`.
+The `@property` decorators can be used in any class, not just subclasses of `Widget`.
+On a non-widget class change events are only fired [if a matching instance of `Listeners` is found](./event-handling.md).

 ## @property(typeGuard: Function)